Holiday Giving: Paperwhites

 Narcissus paperwhites are simple and thoughtful gifts, easy to give and grow.
-Their snow white brilliance and musky sweet fragrance is uplifting.
-Buy the bulbs now and keep them on hand for those special tokens of appreciation for teachers, daycare staff, nurses, salon stylists, estheticians, and your favorite barrista.
-Paperwhites make wonderful hostess gifts, party favors for the book club or the women’s circle, potlucks, and gift exchanges.
+Their snow-white brilliance and musky sweet fragrance are uplifting.
+Buy the bulbs now and keep them on hand for those special tokens of appreciation for teachers, daycare staff, nurses, salon stylists, estheticians, and your favorite barista.
+Paperwhites make wonderful hostess gifts, party favours for the book club or the women’s circle, potlucks, and gift exchanges.

 Simply grow them in containers without drainage holes among river stones and pebbles, or coarse sand.
-Clear glass containers let you see the roots, bulb, and stems develop.
-Mason jars, small preserve and canning jars, even repurposing empty tin cans are just some of the most popular trends.
+Clear glass containers let you see the roots, bulbs, and stems develop.
+Mason jars, small preserves, and canning jars, even repurposing empty tin cans are just some of the most popular trends.
 Being creative with presentation, exploring and experimenting with containers and growing mediums is the fun of growing and giving paperwhites.
 Wrap your arrangement with ribbon, burlap, or raffia.
-Add a sprig of rosemary, holly, red berries or cedar and a handmade tag with your holiday greeting.
+Add a sprig of rosemary, holly, red berries, or cedar and a handmade tag with your holiday greeting.

 Nestle the bulbs root side down in amongst the stones or sand so that they are shoulder to shoulder, but not quite touching.
 A single bulb may be the perfect fit for a small preserve or jam jar.
 Add a few more stones or pebbles to cover only the bottom half of the bulbs.
 Once the roots start growing in and around the stones, the bulbs anchor themselves into place.

 Add water to the container until it is just below, but not touching the bottom of the bulbs.
 Keep bulbs above the water level, as they can sense the presence of water and will sprout roots down into it.